Available via API | Available via SDK | Needs configuration on Veriff’s side | Needs a separate integration | Needs a solution-specific webhook |

 You can get the data from three sources:

 Receive the webhook.
-The webhook is different, depending wether you are using the AML solution with or without an IDV integration
+The webhook is different, depending on whether you are using the AML solution with or without an IDV integration

 View the session in Veriff Customer Portal > All Verifications > session > Webhooks tab